TobiasWrigstad/peps/summit-pitch.md

 By building fearless concurrency into Python, those sequential assumptions can be enforced at the language level, while still permitting true multi-threading.

-The presentation is based on the ideas presented in the PLDI'25 paper: (link to be added).
+The presentation is based on the ideas presented in a research paper in the ACM PLDI'25 conference: (link to be once available).